-One of my preternatural gifts is the ability to face horrific emotional pain, learn from it, and move on.
-That’s also what I enjoy most about my work – helping others face feelings that seem insurmountable.
 Although, lately I’ve been deeply challenged by this little thing called life and have had moments where I wasn’t so sure I could keep going.
 (My reason for wanting to write about this subject.)

 Life feels like a lot of work.
 Because it is.